 - Micro-conversions — these are little actions that you ask a person to take.
 They not only reduce bounce and lengthen a session.
 They get people invested in your brand.

-- Clear and visible call-to-actions.
+- Clear and visible call-to-action.
 People like to know exactly what you want them to click.
 An SEO web design has clear calls to action that direct people to key pages on the site.

 - Integration of analytics elements that help Google better understand how a person interacted with a page.
 For example, let’s say you have a slideshow or video on a page.
 You can add analytics code that tracks how long people watch it.
 Or track how many slides they view.
-Even though the person didn’t click to another page, this will count as a micro-conversion to reduce your bounce rate.
+Even though the person didn’t click on another page, this will count as a micro-conversion to reduce your bounce rate.
 Without the code addition, however, this may look like a bounce to Google.

 - Optimized navigation.
 Not having a menu on some pages is as important as having an intuitive menu.
 For example, on landing pages, you want a person to do 1 thing.
 That’s to click your call to action.
 Removing the menu doubles your chances of accomplishing this.
-SEO web design is smart design based on scientifically-proven strategies designed to maximize your SEO ROI.
+SEO web design is a smart design based on scientifically-proven strategies designed to maximize your SEO ROI.